life-itself/web3/claims/legality.md

-# Are crypto assets legal?
+# Crypto assets are legal